NanoComp/meep/doc/docs/FAQ.md

 ### How do I compute S-parameters?

-Meep contains a [mode-decomposition feature](Mode_Decomposition) which can be used to compute complex [S-parameters](https://en.wikipedia.org/wiki/Scattering_parameters).
-An example is provided for a two-port network in [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition.md#reflectance-of-a-waveguide-taper).
+Meep contains a [mode-decomposition feature](Mode_Decomposition.md) which can be used to compute complex-valued [S-parameters](https://en.wikipedia.org/wiki/Scattering_parameters).
+An example is provided for a [two-port network](https://en.wikipedia.org/wiki/Two-port_network#Scattering_parameters_(S-parameters)) based on a silicon directional coupler in [Tutorial/GDSII Import](/Python_Tutorials/GDSII_Import/).
+An additional example is available for a [waveguide mode converter](Python_Tutorials/Mode_Decomposition.md#reflectance-of-a-waveguide-taper).

 ### `Harminv` is unable to find the resonant modes of my structure